burz/simcom/README.md

 In our implementation, the SIMPLE language is a statically typed, imperative language with a single basic data type INTEGER as well as two constructive data types ARRAY and RECORD.

-Please see the grammar for the language in doc/SIMPLE_grammar.txt, the example programs in examples/, or the class website for more information about the SIMPLE language.
+Please see the grammar for the language in doc/SIMPLE_grammar.txt, the some of the code in tests/, or the class website for more information about the SIMPLE language.

 ## Executables

-Consider the iffy program in examples/iffy.sim which writes 0 to the screen:
+Consider the iffy program in tests/iffy.sim which writes 0 to the screen:

 ```SIMPLE
 PROGRAM iffy;